 Ages 13 and up: Talk about it.
 While young children might think everything will happen to them, teens often have the opposite problem.
 Their belief in their own invincibility can sometimes be tempered by healthy exposure to news about others their age, and it’s important for teens to be knowledgeable about current events at a time when you still have the opportunity to give them your take on what’s going on in the world.

-Let children know that such violent events are rare, and that you are working to keep them safe.
-Unfortunately, we can’t promise our children that a terrorist attack will never hit close to home, but we can reassure them that while the news might make them feel like these events happen all the time, they are actually very rare.
-In my own psychology practice, I often help children understand how rare these attacks are by asking them if anyone they know — at home, school or church — has ever been the victim of a terrorist attack.
+Let children know that violent events are rare, and that you are working to keep them safe.
+Unfortunately, we can’t promise our children that upsetting events will never hit close to home, but we can reassure them that while the news might make them feel like these events happen all the time, they are actually very rare.
+In my own psychology practice, I often help children understand how rare these events are by asking them if anyone they know — at home, school or church — has ever been the victim of a violent event.
 Generally, they answer “no,” to which I respond, “If it’s never happened to anyone we know, it can’t be that common, right?”
 Let children know that you are always working to keep yourself, and them, safe.
 Tell them you know what to watch for when you are in large gatherings and public places, and that’s one reason why you want them to stay close by, where you can see them.

 Watch for anxiety